nagasreepavanalapati/Python-60-day---challenge/README.md

 - No sorting
 - Output varies based on student name

-# Smart Transaction Risk Detector
+# 6.Smart Transaction Risk Detector
 ## Introduction

 This project is designed to analyze daily transaction data and identify potential risk in user spending behavior.
 It helps in detecting unusual or suspicious transactions using simple rules.